Kristoff-starling/ProjectN-CPU/README.md

 sudo apt-get install verilog
 ```

 You can follow the instructions in `/RISCV-TESTFRAMEWORK` for details.
+You should put all the `.v` files in `/src` in `/RISCV-TESTFRAMEWORK/src` (without folders) so that the Makefile can detect them.

 (Note: some dummy tests are available at `dummy` , it includes a bubblesort program written in assembly and some load-store tests.)